Gras-sie/Gras-sie/README.md

 Based in **Centurion, Gauteng, South Africa**, I thrive on building intelligent systems that bridge AI, software engineering, and automation.

+> 💬 *"Failure is the opportunity to begin again more intellectually."*

 - 🔭 **Current projects:** ML-based student support system, credit risk assessment model, and quantum-agentic automations.
 - 🌱 **Learning:** distributed systems, ethical AI, and Japanese.
 - 👯 **Open to:** internships, research collaborations, and open-source teamwork.